mostafa-brh/Crypto-Api/README.md

 You may also see any lint errors in the console.

 ## Features
-* Get and display api store products
+* Receive and display digital currency api
-* Ability to manage shopping cart
+* Ability to search between results
-* Single Page Application
-* Calculate the purchase cost for the user
-* The ability to settle and clear the shopping cart